Gatada/TurnBasedGameFlow/README.md

 # TurnBasedGameFlow
 There are a couple of other skeleton projects out there, showing how GameKit is used.
 However, I have yet to find one that is up-to-date and shows everything with a minimum of code.
+You could argue that this doesn't either, as it was put together in a hurry - while the Game Center Exchanges API wasn't working properly, but it helped me - maybe it could help you too.

 This Xcode project contains one view controller, Simple.
 It does everything: updates the UI, deals with GameKit and all interactions from the player.